Naciye Sultan: Philanthropy

 and Sultan Mehmed V's first wife Kamures Kadın.

-In August 1916, 'The Society for Muslim Working Women' was setup in the capital.
-It had three branches in Istanbul, Pera, and Üsküdar.
+In August 1916, "The Society for Muslim Working Women" was set up in the capital.
+It had three branches, in Istanbul, Pera, and Üsküdar.
 Its president was Naciye Sultan, while Enver himself served as its patron.
 Naciye's leading role in this society was a clear sign of the committee's involvement in integrating women into a life beyond the household.
 The society regulated the working conditions of women and encouraged them to get married and form a family.